BloomAndWild/email_address/README.md

 It can be configured to validate against RFC "Standard" formats, common email service provider formats, and perform DNS validation.

-Using `email_address` to validate user email addresses results in fewer "false positives" due to typing errors and gibberish data.
+Using `email_addr` to validate user email addresses results in fewer "false positives" due to typing errors and gibberish data.
 It validates syntax more strictly for popular email providers, and can deal with gmail's "optional dots" in addresses.